-If your small business ends up in the middle of a crisis, here are four ways to successfully overcome it:
+If your small business ends up in the middle of a crisis, here are four steps to take to overcome it:

 1. Assess the situation objectively.

-In times of peril, you should remind yourself to never let your emotions get the best of you regardless of the size of your business.
-Instead, you should make an active effort to remain calm, collected and composed.
-This will enable you to objectively analyze the situation, allowing you to ascertain the root cause of your predicament, and come to a sound conclusion.
-Recognizing and defining the problem means you are already halfway there to solving it.
-Furthermore, as a CEO, remaining composed will reassure your employees and inspire confidence within them.
+In times of trouble, remind yourself to never let your emotions get the best of you regardless of the size of your business.
+Instead, make an active effort to remain calm.
+This will enable you to analyze the situation objectively, ascertain the root cause of your predicament and come to a sound conclusion.
+Once you’ve recognized and defined the problem, you are halfway to solving it.
+Furthermore, remaining composed will reassure your employees and instill them with confidence.

-If you are in an emotional place when things go south, it will be difficult for you to consider all aspects and perspectives of the situation.
-This will result in you forming a judgment based on a select few opinions, which appease you at the time due to your mental state.
-This can prove to be catastrophic for the whole firm, deteriorating the situation even further.
-Therefore, it is imperative that you maintain your composure during this challenging period, and make a calculated decision to improve matters.
+If you get emotional when things go south, it will be difficult to consider all aspects and perspectives of the situation, thus causing you to form a judgment based on a select few opinions that can later prove to be catastrophic for the whole firm.
+Therefore, it is imperative to maintain your composure during this challenging period and make a calculated decision about improving matters.

-Therefore, after acknowledging the problem, it is your obligation to brief the public honestly, sympathize with the aggrieved parties and request for their unwavering support.
-Maintaining honesty is key here, as concealing even the most minor of factual evidence could play out to be severely catastrophic.
-It can be unearthed by the media later on, worsening the situation and reducing customer and investor trust and confidence to the lowest ebb.
-Furthermore, you should debrief the public in a lucid manner, avoiding the use of any jargon which confuses them and increases uncertainty.
-Hence, it is imperative that you make public the whole dynamic of the situation or at least the aspects which concern the customers in question.
+After acknowledging the problem, you must brief the public honestly, sympathize with the aggrieved parties by demonstrating superior customer service and request their unwavering support.
+Maintaining honesty is key here, as concealing even the most minor factual evidence could be catastrophic.
+The truth will likely be revealed later on, worsening the situation and reducing customer and investor trust and confidence.
+Furthermore, ensure to debrief the public with clear language, avoiding jargon.

 3. Outline a crisis management plan.

-After you have effectively placated internal and external stakeholders, it is time to direct your efforts internally.
-The first step is to assemble a qualified team of individuals from various departments pertinent to the situation, such as finance, legal services, human resources, etc.
+After effectively placating internal and external stakeholders, it is time to direct your efforts internally.
+The first step is to assemble a qualified team of individuals from various departments, such as finance, legal services and human resources.

-Next, dialogue should be held to scrutinize the problem and specify the underlying causes.
-This healthy discourse will voice dissenting opinions, which are crucial to forming an all-inclusive plan of action.
-The last step to rectify the situation is to formulate a crisis management plan which is inextricably entrenched in the company’s philosophy and ideology.
-This ensures that the proposed remedy does not diverge from the company’s vision and affects further production.
-The final draft should be as thorough as possible and must be specifically tailor-made to address the situation at hand.
+Next, discuss the problem and determine the underlying causes.
+This healthy discourse will allow people to voice dissenting opinions, which are crucial to forming an action plan.
+The last step is to formulate a crisis management plan that is inextricably entrenched in the company’s philosophy and ideology so that the proposed remedy does not diverge from the company’s vision and affect further production.
+The final draft should be thorough and targeted to the situation.

 4. Adapt, improvise and overcome.

-The final thing left is to evaluate the feasibility of the crisis management plan for your small business.
-Prior to implementing it, you should lay out some basic targets and yardsticks to measure the progress.
-If the desired outcomes have not yet been achieved in the given time, it is time to make adjustments to the strategy.
+The last step is to evaluate the feasibility of the crisis management plan for your small business.
+Prior to implementing it, you should lay out some basic targets and yardsticks to measure progress.
+If the desired outcomes have not yet been achieved in the given time, you should adjust the strategy.

-Flexibility is key to addressing the situation comprehensively.
-As such, you should be prepared to adapt and improvise when things are not going to plan.
+Flexibility is the key to a comprehensive solution, so be prepared to adapt and improvise when things are not going according to plan.